 - 1 cup frozen corn

-- Meanwhile, mix together 2 cans of drained pinto beans, 1 can of drained black beans, 1 cup of fresh or frozen corn, 1 - 16 oz. jar of thick salsa, 1 - 15 oz. can of drained diced tomatoes, ½ cup chopped cilantro, ⅓ cup chopped red onion, 2 minced garlic cloves, 2 T. fresh lime juice, 2 tsp. cumin, 1 tsp. oregano and ½ tsp. salt.
+- In a large bowl mix together 2 cans of drained pinto beans, 1 can of drained black beans, 1 cup of fresh or frozen corn, 1 - 16 oz. jar of thick salsa, 1 - 15 oz. can of drained diced tomatoes, 1/2 cup chopped cilantro, 1/3 cup chopped red onion, 2 minced garlic cloves, 2 T. fresh lime juice, 2 tsp. cumin, 1 tsp. oregano and 1/2 tsp. salt.
 Set aside.

-- Spread the polenta at the bottom of a foil pan.
-Next, pour on your bean mixture and top with 2 cups of shredded Monterey Jack cheese.
+- Spread the polenta at the bottom of a well-greased 13x9 baking dish.
+Next, spread your bean mixture onto the polenta and then top with 2 cups of shredded Monterey Jack cheese.